kuriwaki/github-demo/README.md

 ## About

-This repository was made for slides to introduce Git and Github prepared for a workshop at the *Harvard Psychology Department Methods Dinner* .
+This repository was made for slides to introduce Git and Github prepared for a workshop of graduate students at the *Harvard Psychology Department Methods Dinner* .

   - Jump to the [compiled
     slides](https://github.com/kuriwaki/github-demo/blob/master/presentation-slides/kuriwaki_github.pdf)
     (in the presentation-slides folder).
-  - Slides will be updated a bit more; suggestions welcome\!
+  - There’s not writeup (yet), so the slides are on the wordier side.
+  - Any suggestions are very much appreciated.

 ## Outline